pkiraly/metadata-qa-api/README.md

 ```

  * `maxCount <number>` - specifies the maximum number of field occurence (API: `setMaxCount()` or `withMaxCount()`)

+Example: the field might have maximum one occurrence

 ```yaml
 - name: about